Kevin-Elliott-McCrea/Python_Live_Project/README.md

-Languages used: Django, Python, CSS, and HTML to create a functioning website for saving and modifying recipes.
+Languages used: Python, CSS, and HTML to create a functioning website for saving and modifying recipes.
+Framework: Django.